turbot/flowpipe/README.md

 [![pipelines](https://img.shields.io/badge/pipelines-532-blue)](https://hub-flowpipe-io-git-main-turbot.vercel.app/mods) &nbsp;
 [![maintained by](https://img.shields.io/badge/maintained%20by-Turbot-blue)](https://turbot.com?utm_id=gspreadme&utm_source=github&utm_medium=repo&utm_campaign=github&utm_content=readme)

-[Flowpipe](https://flowpipe-io.vercel.app) is the universal cloud scripting engine.
+[Flowpipe](https://flowpipe-io.vercel.app) is a cloud scripting engine.
 It provides automation and workflow to connect your clouds to the people, systems and data that matter.

 **Connect people and tools**.
 Connect your cloud data to people and systems using email, chat & APIs.
 Workflow steps can even run containers, custom functions, and more.